openpharma/rbqmR/README.md

 ## Beyond Transcelerate

-At the time of writing (late 2022) The Transcelerate Quality Tolerance Limit Framework (Inc 2020) lists metrics that are exclusively binary in nature.
+At the time of writing (late 2022) The Transcelerate Quality Tolerance Limit Framework (Transcelerate 2020) lists metrics that are exclusively binary in nature.
 There are many other potential metrics that are non-binary and which may provide insight into the conduct of the trial.
 For example,

 -   The number of episodes of rescue medication (as opposed to the percentage or number of trial participants on rescue medication)
--   Time to withdrawal of consent (as percentage or number of trial participants with withdrawal of informed consent)
+-   Time to withdrawal of consent (as opposed to the percentage or number of trial participants with withdrawal of informed consent)

-As well as other metrics that can’t esily be dichotomised
+As well as other metrics that can’t easily be dichotomised

 -   Drug plasma levels
 -   Number of (S)AEs reported per time unit of drug exposure
+-   Time to respond to data queries

 The Bayesian QTL framework implemented in `rbqmR` can easily be extended to include these other data types.

 ### Events per unit time

-Bortkiewicz’s data on the numbers of Prussian cavalry officers kicked to death by horses (Bortkiewicz 1898) can be used to illustrate the method.
+We use data on the numbers of Prussian cavalry officers kicked to death by horses (Bortkiewicz 1898) to illustrate the method.

 ``` r
 data("cavalryDeaths")